wp-plugins/wp-tiger/readme.txt

 1. Unzip the file 'wp-tiger.zip'.
 2. Upload the ' wp-tiger ' directory to '/wp-content/plugins/' directory using ftp client or upload and install wp-tiger.zip through plugin install wizard in wp admin panel.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. After activating, you will see an option for ‘wp-tiger’ in the admin menu (left navigation).
+4. After activating, you will see an option for 'wp-tiger' in the admin menu (left navigation).

 == Screenshots ==